adamws/keyboard-tools/docs/src/guide.md

     with different `Y` coordinate).

     ::: tip
+    Newer [kicad-kbplacer](https://github.com/adamws/kicad-kbplacer) should not add
-    Always run DRC check on imported projects.
+    tracks colliding with other elements but always run DRC check on imported projects.
     Implemented router does not guarantee that rules are met, for details see [this](features#routing).
     :::

 - From this point onward, PCB needs to be finished by user.